 Can I choose my own deductible on a leased car?

-When leasing a car, your deductible choices are limited.
-Most leasing companies cap deductibles at $500 to $1,000 maximum for comprehensive and collision coverage.
+Your deductible choices are limited when leasing.
+Most lessors cap deductibles at $500 to $1,000 maximum for comprehensive and collision coverage.
 You can't choose deductibles higher than what your lessor allows.

 Why is leased car insurance more expensive than regular car insurance?

-Leased car insurance costs more because leasing companies require higher liability limits, mandatory comprehensive and collision coverage, lower deductible caps and often gap insurance.
+Leased car insurance costs more because lessors require higher liability limits, mandatory comprehensive and collision coverage, lower deductible caps and often gap insurance.
 These requirements provide more coverage but increase your premium costs.

 Best Cheap Car Insurance for Leased Cars: Our Methodology

-Leasing a car means you're driving someone else's valuable asset, and your insurance needs are different from car owners.
-Lenders require specific coverage levels, and you'll face financial gaps that standard policies might not cover.
+Leasing a car means driving someone else's valuable asset, and your insurance needs differ from those of car owners.
+Leasing companies require specific coverage levels, and you'll face financial gaps that standard policies don't cover.
 We designed our research to address these challenges and help you find the right financial protection without overpaying.

 Our Research Approach